moshix/IFOX/README.md

 The XF assembler specifically
 =============================
-The primary benefits of Assembler XF were improved performance, and some language enhancements made at the same time.
+The primary benefits of Assembler XF are improved performance compared to ASMF, and some language enhancements made at the same time.
 The assembler manuals were completely and elegantly rewritten!
+The reson for the improved performance lies the advanced read-ahead feature of this assembler.

 ![Architecture of the XF Assembler](https://github.com/moshix/IFOX/blob/main/xfassembler.png)